 Before attending the clinic for a face to face consultation we need to check that you do not fall into an at risk group in relation to Covid-19.
-We ask you to read this page fully before booking a face to face appointment and then email us at email@example.com confirming that you do not fall into an at risk group, that you have not experienced any symptoms of Covid-19 within the last 14 days, have not been in close contact with anyone who has tested positive for Covid-19 in the last 14 days and that you understand the risks in attending, your obligations in doing so and consent to treatment and contact tracing.
+We ask you to read this page fully before booking a face to face appointment and then email us at email@example.com confirming that you do not fall into an at risk group, that you have not experienced any symptoms of Covid-19 within the last 14 days, have not been in close contact with anyone who has tested positive for Covid-19 in the last 14 days, that you have not been asked to isolate or quarantine and that you understand the risks in attending, your obligations in doing so and consent to treatment and contact tracing.

 At all stages of treatment you must declare if you or anyone in your household or that you are in contact with are experiencing any of the symptoms of Covid-19 such as a persistent cough, a high temperature, loss of smell or taste, sore throat or fatigue.

 In the latest update the government have actively encouraged people to attend medical appointments and advised that shielding is to be considered on an individual basis.
 If you fall into a High Risk risk group as listed below you should have a remote/video consultation before we can consider seeing you in clinic.
 If you are in a moderate risk group you will be triaged on the phone ahead of your appointment to ensure it is appropriate to see you.

 If you are uncertain please call the clinic on 01223 350622 so we can discuss this with you.

 High Risk group

 are having chemotherapy or antibody treatment for cancer, including immunotherapy